heidihendry/camelot/README.md

 The sites menu will have a very similar feel to the survey menu.
 The main difference is that a site can be created just by entering a name and clicking "Add".
 This lets you set up multiple sites very quickly, but if you want to come back and provide more information, you can click on the entry for that site in the list to access all the details.

+Adding details to a site is just a matter of filling in the fields and clicking "Update".

 ![](doc/screenshot/site-edit.png)

 #### Cameras

-The camera menu is almost identical in behaviour to the sites menu.
-Cameras are added just by entering its name and pressing add, though you're free to give more details too.
+The camera menu functions almost identically sites menu just discussed.
+Cameras are added by entering its name and pressing add right in the right-hand menu, though you're free to edit the camera afterwards to give more details too.
 After creating a camera you'll notice a label alongside each camera (most likely "Available for use" if you've just added one).

 A handy feature is being able to filter the list to find all cameras with a particular status or camera name.
 For example, imagine you have dozens of cameras, many of which are in the field, you can search "available" to see the cameras marked "Available For Use".
+Camelot ensures the camera status is updated as it is used in, and removed from, camera trap stations.

 #### Reports

-A camelot report is an export of data to a CSV.
+A *report* is an export of data to a CSV.
 Clicking on a report will take you to a report configuration screen, where you can set constraints for that report (e.g., to report on a specific survey) and then generate the data as a CSV.

 Camelot comes with a bunch of reports out of the box.
 For advanced users, it also lets you build and add your own reports.

 ### Managing surveys

-Survey management is the heart of Camelot, and also where it differs the most to other software for managing camera traps.
-Our research shows that by understanding the new few sections, you'll be well on your way to being a Camelot expert, so listen up!
+Survey management is the heart of Camelot, and also where it differs the most from other camera trap software.
+Our research shows that by understanding the next few sections, you'll be well on your way to being a Camelot expert.
+So listen up!

 The authors recommend physically setting up the cameras, and noting the installation details, before recording those details in Camelot.
 If you can record the details into Camelot while in the field, even better!
-This is just a simple measure to help make sure the information in Camelot is consistent with reality.

 #### Manage camera trap stations

-This menu shows camera traps stations currently in the field, and also allows you to add another camera trap station to the field.
+This menu shows camera trap stations currently in the field, and also allows you to add another camera trap station to the field.
 A quick refresher: a camera trap station is one or two cameras at a specific location.

 There are two pages in setting up a new camera trap.
 The first page has the *essential* information.
 All of the fields on this screen must be completed, with the exception of the "secondary camera" in the case there was only 1 camera installed.
-While on the subject of cameras, don't be concerned about the distinction between "primary" and "secondary" cameras, as Camelot is a fair master and treats both cameras equally.
+While on the subject of cameras, don't be concerned about the distinction between "primary" and "secondary" cameras: Camelot is a fair master and treats both cameras equally.

 ![](doc/screenshot/camera-trap-add.png)

 Once you're happy with all of the essential details, click "Next".
 You can now set up any of the optional data for the camera trap.
 This should be pretty self-explanatory.
+This data, if provided, would usually be for reporting and analysis purposes later.
 Once you're happy with everything, click "Create".

 If you've used other camera trap software, you may now be starting to notice some differences: the trap station, and the start date, and the cameras -- they were all one the one screen!
 What if you need to change cameras later?
-Do not fear!
-Camelot supports all of this.
+Do not fear, Camelot supports all of this.
 Read on!

 After creating a camera, you will see it under the "Manage camera trap stations" menu.
 This indicates the camera trap is *active in the field*.
-If you want to see more information about the camera trap or to record details about a *camera check*, click on the menu entry.
+If you want to see more information about the camera trap, or to record details about a *camera check*, click on the menu entry.

 ![](doc/screenshot/camera-trap-manage.png)